Vermont

 Education

-• $8 million to expand eligibility for the Vermont Social Security income tax exemption
+• Increases the Social Security income tax exemption

 Good Government